Johns Hopkins Center for American Indian Health Winter & Summer Institute Courses

 An Interdisciplinary Approach to Understanding the Health of American Indians

-An interdisciplinary approach is taken to understand different aspects of American Indian health.
-The course will explore health and illness perceptions of American Indian cultures, and consider approaches that blend American Indian healing with Western or orthodox methods.
-Course participants will learn to view a priority health issue from the perspective of Native communities, and through the lens of various public health disciplines such as epidemiology, mental health, environmental health, policy, and sociology.
-The over-arching emphasis of the course will be on working at the front line with American Indian communities to help them solve their own problems using culturally sensitive interventions.
+An interdisciplinary approach is taken to understand different aspects of Indigenous health.
+The course will explore health and illness perceptions of Native American communities, and will consider approaches that are grounded in Traditional and Contemporary Indigenous Knowledge and supported by Western Research Methodology.
+Course participants will analyze key health issues from the perspective of Native communities, and through the lens of various public health disciplines such as epidemiology, mental health, environmental health, policy, and sociology.
+The over-arching emphasis of the course will be on serving Indigenous populations and empowering community-driven, culturally sensitive public health interventions.
 (3 credits)

 Collecting, Analyzing, and Using Public Health Data in American Indian Communities